imasahiro/auto-string-formatter/README.md

-# string-formatter
+# auto-string-formatter

-`string-formatter` is a string formatting library for Java, generating optimized formatter methods at compile time with annotation processing.
+`auto-string-formatter` is a string formatting library for Java, generating optimized formatter methods at compile time with annotation processing.

-`string-formatter` has the following features:
+`auto-string-formatter` has the following features:
 * Fast as hand-written code with `StringBuilder`.
 * (Mostly) compatible for `String.format`.

 ## Getting Started
-`string-formatter` requires JDK 8 (1.8.0_65 or later) to run annotation processors.
+`auto-string-formatter` requires JDK 8 (1.8.0_65 or later) to run annotation processors.

 ## Synopsis
 Just define a format with `@AutoStringFormatter` and `@Format`, and use it.